buff0k/Debian-11-Groupware/README.md

  chown www-data:www-data /etc/letsencrypt/archive
  ```

- 9. Configure Certbot to restart the mailserver stach whenever the certificate is updated:
+ 9. Configure Certbot to restart the update ownership of the certificates and restart the mailserver whenever the certificate is updated:

  ```bash
  nano /etc/letsencrypt/cli.ini